telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Empty` method configures the pager info message displayed when there are no items in the Grid.
 By default, it is set to `"No items to display"`.

-The example below demonstrates how to set the empty message.
+The following example demonstrates how to set the empty message.

 ###### Example